SYMPTOMS OF COVID-19

 Many of the symptoms of Covid-19 are similar to other common childhood illnesses.
 It is therefore important that everyone is aware of the symptoms and refers to the NHS guidance if their child is poorly.

-Please do not sent your child into school if they have symptoms. keep them, and the household at home, self- isolate, and try to get a test.
-Keep the school updated of any test result either by phone or by emailing the school office - firstname.lastname@example.org
+Please do not sent your child into school if they have symptoms.
+Keep them at home.
+They should self- isolate, and try to get a test.
+Keep the school updated of any test result either by phone or by emailing the school office - email@example.com

 For advice on when to isolate - click here